BrianMaki/spring-demo/README.md

 - http://localhost:8081 - log in with admin/admin
 - Go to spring-demo realm and get credential secret for spring-demo-api
-- Go to application-yaml file and edit keycloak.credentials.secret with secret previously retrieved
+- Right click SpringDemoApplication.java and go Run Configuration.
+Create environment variable KEYCLOAK_CREDENTIALS_SECRET with credential secret for spring-demo-api.
 - Get credential secret for spring-demo-developer.
 This secret will be used when you get JWT later on when using Postman.

 - Realm: spring-demo